Rakuten Mobile Saikyo Park Miyagi: History

-Hyojogawara Stadium in Sendai began hosting a few (地方, chihō), or "countryside", Japanese Baseball League games in 1948, prior to the 1949 Japanese professional baseball reorganization.
-However, in October 1949, Miyagi Prefecture began redeveloping a nearby former Imperial Japanese Army training ground into Miyaginohara Sports Park, which would include a new baseball stadium and a general athletic stadium.
+Hyojogawara Stadium in Sendai began hosting (地方, chihō), or "countryside", Japanese Baseball League games in 1948, prior to the 1949 Japanese professional baseball reorganization.
+However, in October 1949, Miyagi Prefecture started redeveloping a nearby former Imperial Japanese Army training ground into Miyaginohara Sports Park, which would include a new baseball stadium and a general athletic stadium.
 The 28,000-capacity ballpark, dubbed Miyagi Baseball Stadium, opened in 1950, and Nippon Professional Baseball (NPB) began playing official games there that same year.
 Its first two official Pacific League (PL) games were a doubleheader played on May 5, three weeks before the facility's completion on May 27.
 The two games, featuring the Mainichi Orions against the Nankai Hawks and the Daiei Stars, were extremely popular.
 Spectators began arriving to the stadium the night before and thousands of fans had gathered by morning.
 In an attempt to quickly disperse the restless crowd, organizers moved the gate opening ahead from 10 am to 8 am.
 The crowd then rushed into the stadium's entrance tunnel resulting in a crush that killed three people and injured others.
 At the same time, outside the stadium, the overflow crowd began climbing a fence in an attempt to gain entry.
 The fence collapsed, injuring 31 people, twelve seriously.

 While Miyagi Stadium was also used to host games for the Japanese High School Baseball Championship's annual Miyagi Prefecture regional tournament, approximately only two professional games per season were played at the ballpark on average in the first two decades of its existence.
 In the spring of 1972, former baseball scout Isao Uko lobbied for the installation of lights at Miyagi Stadium to allow for night games.
 He believed that the lights could help attract up to 30 professional games to the stadium annually.
 Tohoku Baseball Company was created to help fund the project with investments from local businesses in the Tōhoku region such as the Kahoku Shimpō.
 Six 32-metre-tall light towers were installed along with a partially-electric scoreboard before the start of the 1973 season.